 How To Keep Pets Away From Crotons

-The best way to stop your pets from ingesting any parts of the plant is simply to not keep them at all, opting for pet-friendly plants instead.
-However, if you’re committed to becoming a fierce Croton plant parent, there are a few ways you can keep them out of reach.
+The best way to stop your pets from ingesting any parts of the plant is simply not to keep them at all, opting for pet-friendly plants instead.
+However, if you’re committed to becoming a fierce Croton plant parent, you can keep them out of reach in a few ways.

-The first option is to keep them off the floor or away from surfaces that your pets spend a lot of time on.
+The first option is to position croton plants off the floor or away from surfaces that your pets spend a lot of time on.
 Using a plant stand or large hanging basket works for dogs, while cats may need more maneuvering and prevention to stop them from reaching the foliage.
 You can also keep the Croton in a separate room that your pets are not allowed in, along with all your other dangerous houseplants.

-Beyond keeping them out of reach, there are a few hacks you can use to deter them.
+Beyond keeping them out of reach, you can use a few hacks to deter them.
 Commercial products are available that stop pets from coming near the plant by producing a smell they don’t like.
 Citrus peels can perform the same task for cats and dogs, as they generally stay away from the intense scent.

 Finally, you can attempt to train your pets to stay away from the plants.
-Spray them with water any time they go near the plant and reward them for keeping away from it.
+Spray them with water any time they go near the plant and reward them for avoiding it.
 Combined with a few other deterrents, this will ensure your pets are safe and toxin-free.

-Crotons are unfortunately not safe for pets or children, especially for curious hands or paws.
+Crotons are unfortunately unsafe for pets or children, especially for curious hands or paws.
 However, if you can keep the plants out of reach or train them to stay away, you can keep your Croton around without worry.